dracula0x79/DracMaintenanceTool/README.md

 # DracUtility79 - Windows Maintenance Tool

-DracUtility79 is a lightweight and efficient batch script designed to automate essential Windows maintenance tasks.
+DracUtility79 is a simple batch script that helps automate common Windows maintenance tasks.
-I originally developed this tool as part of my IT work, where employees frequently reported slow performance and system issues.
+I created this tool as part of my IT work to assist employees who often faced slow system performance and other issues.

 ```
 │███████╗███████╗ ██████╗  ██████╗██╗███████╗████████╗██╗   ██╗